andeya/flagx/README.md

 }
 ```

-- define flags based on struct tags and bind to fields
+- Define flags based on struct tags and bind to fields

 ```go
 func ExampleStructVars() {